irongut/RotateCollectionDemo/README.md

 Xamarin.Essentials [DeviceDisplay](https://docs.microsoft.com/en-us/xamarin/essentials/device-display?tabs=android) is unreliable, returning the previous orientation when using the `MainDisplayInfoChanged` event.
 See [xamarin/Essentials#1355](https://github.com/xamarin/Essentials/issues/1355).

-Using the page's `OnSizeAllocated` event is more reliable.
-Override the `OnSizeAllocated` event to call a view-model method which updates the layout; usually using a base page and base view-model.
+Using the page's `OnSizeAllocated` event is more reliable, override the `OnSizeAllocated` event to call a view-model method which updates the layout.
+This is usually done using a base page but since this app has only one page the event is overridden in the code behind.

-Use a binding on `CollectionView.ItemTemplate` to specify different data templates for portrait and landscape.
+Uses a binding on `CollectionView.ItemTemplate` to specify different data templates for portrait and landscape orientation.

-Use a binding on `CollectionView.ItemLayout` to specify different layouts / orientation for portrait and landscape.
+Uses a binding on `CollectionView.ItemLayout` to specify different layouts / orientation for portrait and landscape.
+On tablets multiple column layouts could be used instead.

 ## Screenshots